statistical-learning-seminars/statistical-learning-seminars.github.io/index.md

 We use [zoom](https://zoom.us/).
 Each seminar is 1 hour long, with roughly 50 minutes allocated to the presentation(s) and 10 minutes to discussions.
-You will be placed in a waiting room when entering the zoom seminar.
+You will be placed in a waiting room upon entering the seminar.
 Please wait for the host to let you in to the meeting.

 The seminar is held on a monthly basis every second thursday of the month and starts at [16:30 CEST](https://www.thetimezoneconverter.com/?t=16%3A30%20pm&tz=Warsaw&).

-See [Previous Talks](/previous-talks) for a list of previous talks.
+See [Previous Talks](/previous-talks) for recordings, slides, and resources from previous seminars.

 ### Zoom Link